 You have probably heard that you can get vitamin D from the sun.
 While this is true, you do not need to tan or burn the skin to produce vitamin D. In fact, 10 – 15 minutes (depending on if you are fair, tanned or dark-complected) in the midday sun will provide enough radiation to produce approximately 10,000 units of vitamin D. So how important is Vitamin D and getting it from the sun?

 Strong bone growth happens with Vitamin D because it absorbs calcium.
-Lack of enough vitamin D can result in soft bones in children and misshapen bones in adults.
-It has also been shown that those with higher vitamin D have a lower risk of disease.
+Lack of enough vitamin D can cause soft bones in children and misshapen bones in adults.
+Also, those with higher vitamin D have a lower risk of disease.

 Although our bodies make vitamin D, it only does so after exposure to enough sunlight.